In this article I’ll be referencing our cabin & program staff’s Fully Connected policy, which you can read about here.

 Even in our work of summer camping, being outside playing silly games, learning classic camp skills like canoeing, or eating hamburgers on the 4th of July, our work can feel a part of the laborious technological rhythm.
 It takes a lot of energy and thought to run any one of our daily programs at camp.
-And we depend on technology to support these programs.
+And we depend on technology to support some these programs.

 They can sometimes feel like the job themselves.
-We all, I think, can recognize our dependence on technology and its helpful systems.
-However, there takes a certain resistance to perfecting document formatting and relentlessly organizing files to better streamline things the next time the computer is opened.
+However, there’s a goodness in the resistance of perfecting a document’s formatting and relentlessly organizing files to better streamline.
 This is summer camp!
 As our work has blended like most others to accommodate technology, I think we must push back against it at times, dropping things to be a buddy on the waterfront or pinch a pot in ceramics with our neighbor.

 Being Fully Connected has been a liberating thing for our community.
 Never is a Tribal Activity stopped, a paddle-board not taken out on the lake, or a meal interrupted because of that beckoning from our phones or laptops.
 I am grateful to be in a place that supports this kind of radical connectedness.
-As one in the community helping to run just one of our many programs, it’s encouraging to see this freedom to be a part of the fun and less concerned with making sure that every document is at once uploaded to Dropbox.
-We do need these systems, but sometimes we’re called to leave them for another time and get in the lake.
+As someone in the community running one of our many programs, it’s encouraging to see this freedom to join the fun over making sure that every document is at once uploaded to Dropbox.
+We do need these systems, and sometimes we’re called to leave them for another time and get in the lake.

 Grateful to be fully connected,